-The Master’s in International Affairs & Development (AID) is designed to provide students with the knowledge and tools they need to pursue careers in international relations and development.
+The International Affairs & Development (AID) master's degree is designed to provide students with the knowledge and tools they need to pursue careers in international relations and development.
 The program is interdisciplinary, academically rigorous, professionally relevant, and outward-looking.
 It opens career opportunities in the public, private, and non-profit sectors, with international organizations, or in research and analysis.

 Degree Level: Baccalaureate + 5